egovernment/eregistrations/README.md

 #### [deferred](https://github.com/medikoo/deferred) - Modular and fast Promises implementation

-Aid for asynchronous programming, it's used heavily with scripts written for _node_ and to less extent in browser scripts.
+Aid for asynchronous programming, it's used heavily with scripts written for _node_ and in less extent in browser scripts.

 Promise concept got attention in last months.
-If you haven't read about please refer to [deferred documentation](https://github.com/medikoo/deferred), and be sure to check various articles that popped out recently.
+If you haven't read about please refer to [deferred documentation](https://github.com/medikoo/deferred), and be sure to check various articles that came out recently.

-I also tried to coin the point in [presentation some while ago](http://www.medikoo.com/asynchronous-javascript/)
+I also tried to coin the point of it in [presentation some while ago](http://www.medikoo.com/asynchronous-javascript/)

 #### [set-collection](https://github.com/medikoo/set-collection) Set collection with extensions

 If you're not familiar with `set`, Set is unordered collection of unique values, where value is any JavaScript value.
-We use `sets` heavily in [DBJS](#DBJS) they serve for multiple values and various object collections.
+We use `sets` heavily in [DBJS](#dbjs---httpsgithubcommedikoodbjs) they serve for multiple values and various object collections.

 This project should be (and will be) split into two, implementation of `set` up to ECMASCript 6 proposal, and `set-ext` (extensions for `set`).
-Currently as [mutable](#mutable) it's in immature state, and is subject to many changes.
+Currently it's as [mutable](#mutable---mutable-interface), in immature state, and is subject to many changes.

 #### [dom-ext](https://github.com/medikoo/dom-ext) - DOM Utilities (extensions)

-Equivalent for DOM API.
+Equivalent of [es5-ext](es5-ext---ecmascript-5-extensions) for DOM API.
 List of all functions is currently missing in main doc, but they can be read from list of files in corresponding folders.

 ### Data modeling

-Here we're entering most powerful and most sophisticated part of the system.
-We use [DBJS](https://github.com/medikoo/dbjs) to handle all our data modeling needs.
-__It's very important that you read [DBJS documentation](https://github.com/medikoo/dbjs)__ to see how engine is organized, how to define data models and how to work with data instances.
+Data modeling stands on most powerful and most sophisticated part of the system.
+We use [DBJS](https://github.com/medikoo/dbjs) to handle all our data modeling needs. __It's very important that you read [its documentation](https://github.com/medikoo/dbjs)__ to see how engine is organized, how to define data models and how to work with data instances.

-Currently we just put all data into MongoDB, and retrieve that on initialization, it is not effective and scalable approach when dealing with large amounts of data, but that's temporary solution.
+DBJS is technically just in-memory database, for persistent layer currently we just put all data into MongoDB, and retrieve that on initialization.
+It is not effective and scalable approach when dealing with large amounts of data, but that's temporary solution.
 Plan for next months is to upgrade DBJS so it works with [LevelDB](http://dailyjs.com/2013/04/19/leveldb-and-node-1/) and is accompanied by both lazy loading and good scalability.

-After you get familiar with how DBJS works, be sure to check following projects:
+After you get familiar with how DBJS works, be sure to check also following projects:
 * [DBJS-EXT](https://github.com/medikoo/dbjs-ext) - provides common extensions to basic DBJS types.
 * [DBJS-DOM](https://github.com/medikoo/dbjs-dom) - provides two-way DOM data bindings that we use with DOMJS to generate views of application.